Xophmeister/hgi-prescreen/README.md

 *Note* If you install additional tools or require alternative setup from the base Docker container, please also provide an appropriate `Dockerfile` to run your solution.
+Otherwise, please provide minimal usage instructions on how to run your solution.